Buying property in Japan as an American: 2026 comprehensive guide

 Certificate of seal impression or signature certificate to prove your execution of documents

-These basics will carry you from offer to closing on a property in Japan and keep your lender’s underwriting smooth.
+These basics will carry you from offer to closing on a property in Japan and keep your lender’s underwriting smoother.

 Financing options for expats buying property